Ferroelectricity in dipolar liquids: the role of annealed positional disorder: Bulk Ferroelectricity of Dipolar Liquids in Large Dimensions

 \end{widetext} where $F^{id}[\tilde{\rho}]$ is the ideal-gas free energy.
 Eq. \ref{Fsecondvirial} follows from Eq. \ref{averagerij} by choosing $g=f$.
-Within the replicated liquid theory framework \cite{Parisi}, Eq. \eqref{Fsecondvirial} refers to the single-replica (liquid), and the average over $\hat{r}_{ij}$ with the appropriate measure corresponds to an annealed average.
-To describe a dipolar glass, one should instead introduce the replicated Mayer function in Eq. \eqref{Fsecondvirial} and then proceed following the standard replica-theory construction \cite{Parisi,Yoshino,Klapp}.
+Within the replicated liquid theory framework \cite{Parisi}, Eq. \eqref{Fsecondvirial} refers to the single-replica (liquid), and the average over $\hat{r}_{ij}$ corresponds to an annealed average.
 At second virial order, the excess free energy is a linear functional of $f$.
 This makes it straightforward to introduce an effective two-body screened dipolar potential obtained after carrying out the annealed average over $\hat{r}_{ij}$ in Eq. \ref{Fsecondvirial}, as discussed in Secs. \ref{par3_2}-\ref{par3_3}.
 Eq. \ref{Fsecondvirial} already provides a representation of the free energy in terms of the one-particle density field and therefore naturally falls within the DFT framework.
-It can be easily recast in the standard DFT expression, with a reference system and perturbative potential contribution to the free energy.
-The Mayer function in Eq. \ref{Mayer} can be put in the form \begin{widetext}
+It can be recast in the standard DFT expression, separating contribution to the free energy arising from a reference system and a perturbative potential.
+Decomposing the Mayer function in Eq. \ref{Mayer} as